SCTCoding/Useful-Stuff/README.md

 - sudo kextcache -invalidate /
 - sudo nvram boot-args="0x141 pmuflags=1 -v"

 May not be the prettiest thing, but it works.
+On the host machine make sure to install the Kernel Development Kit and run: target create $KDK file and then copy the command script and run that too.
+Last but not least make sure you know the IP of the VM so you can run kdp-remote $IP in time for the NMI script to trigger the catch.

+Usual caveats apply about what will and will not work debugger interaction-wise.